bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 difference outside the main beam, especially at phi=0, theta=-50, where it's clear that sipllover dominates the reflected power.
 This is also evident in Fig 4 as the large -25 dB lobe at the left end of the plot.
-Since the way I included the effect of the horn was pretty kludgy (for instance, not taking into account any coherent interference from path length differences) I expect that much of the beam structure that the surface integral fails to account for comes from not including the horn coupling.
-(The HFSS beam of course includes this.)
+Since the way I included the effect of the horn was pretty kludgy (for instance, not taking into account reflectrions or coherent interference from path length differences) I expect that much of the beam structure that the surface integral fails to account for comes from not including the horn coupling.
+(The HFSS beam of course includes all this.)

 <center><i>Figure 5 - beam cross sections</i></center>